Fukri: Production

 The filming started in late September.
 It was slated for 2016 Christmas release but due to association issues, release was delayed.
-Jayasurya signed into play the lead role in Siddique's for the first time, while Madonna Sebastian was considered for the one of the female leads.
+Jayasurya signed into play the lead role in Siddique's for the first time, while Madonna Sebastian was considered for one of the female leads.
 Anu Sithara signed into play second female lead.
 Prayaga Martin replaced the former.

 Release

 The film grossed ₹1.53 crore in its opening day at Kerala box office.